Charged particle tracking via edge-classifying interaction networks

-Here, $n$ is the sample index, so that the total loss per epoch is the average BCE loss $L(\{\mathcal{G}_n, y_n\}_{n=1}^N)=\frac{1}{N}\sum_{n=1}^N \ell\big(y_n, W_n(\mathcal{G})\big)$.
-Throughout the following studies, the architecture in Fig.~\ref{fig:forward-pass} is held at a constant size of 6,448 trainable parameters, corresponding to 40 hidden units per layer in each of the MLPs.
-Validation studies indicated that even this small network rapidly converged to losses at or below $\mathcal{O}(10^{-2})$, similar to its larger counterparts (see Fig.~\ref{fig:forward-pass}).
-Specifically, we train graphs produced via the HEP.TrkX+ method with $\pt^\mathrm{min}$ ranging from 0.6--2\GeV.
-At each value of $\pt^\mathrm{min}$, 1500 graphs belonging to the TrackML \texttt{train\_1} sample were randomly divided into 1000 training, 400 testing, and 100 validation samples.
-To facilitate training, we use the Adam optimizer~\cite{adam} with a learning rate of 0.005, which is decayed by a factor of $\gamma=0.9$ every 5 epochs.
+Here, $n$ is the sample index so that the total loss per epoch is the average BCE loss $L(\{\mathcal{G}_n, y_n\}_{n=1}^N)=\frac{1}{N}\sum_{n=1}^N \ell\big(y_n, W_n(\mathcal{G})\big)$.
+Throughout the following studies, the architecture in Fig.~\ref{fig:forward-pass} is held at a constant size of 6,448 trainable parameters, corresponding to 40 hidden units (h.u.) per layer in each of the MLPs.
+Validation studies indicate that even this small network rapidly converged to losses of $\mathcal{O}(10^{-3})$, similar to its larger counterparts (see Fig.~\ref{fig:forward-pass}).
+Assuming every MLP layer has the same number of h.u., 40 h.u. per layer is sufficient to recover the maximum classification accuracy with models trained on $\pt^\mathrm{min}=1\GeV$ graphs.
+In the following studies, models are trained on graphs built with $\pt^\mathrm{min}$ ranging from 0.6--2\GeV.
+At each value of $\pt^\mathrm{min}$, 1500 graphs belonging to the TrackML \texttt{train\_1} sample are randomly divided into 1000 training, 400 testing, and 100 validation sets.
+The Adam optimizer is used to facilitate training~\cite{adam}.
+It is configured with learning rates of 3.5--8$\times10^{-3}$, which are decayed by a factor of $\gamma=0.95$ for $\pt^\mathrm{min}\leq 1\GeV$ and $\gamma=0.8$ for $\pt^\mathrm{min}> 1\GeV$ every 10 epochs.